Facebook: Internet.org

 In August 2013, Facebook founded Internet.org in collaboration with six other technology companies to plan and help build affordable Internet access for underdeveloped and developing countries.
 The service, called Free Basics, includes various low-bandwidth applications such as AccuWeather, BabyCenter, BBC News, ESPN, and Bing.
 There was severe opposition to Internet.org in India, where the service started in partnership with Reliance Communications in 2015 was banned a year later by the Telecom Regulatory Authority of India (TRAI).
 In 2018, Zuckerberg claimed that "Internet.org efforts have helped almost 100 million people get access to the internet who may not have had it otherwise."

 Environment

 Facebook announced in 2021 that it will make an effort to stop disinformation about climate change.
 The company will use George Mason University, Yale Program on Climate Change Communication and the University of Cambridge as sources of information.
 The company will expand its information hub on climate to 16 countries.
-Users in others countries will be directed to the site of the United Nations Environment Programme for information.
+Users in other countries will be directed to the site of the United Nations Environment Programme for information.